mhjort/trombi/README.md

 ### Concepts

 clj-gatling runs simulations to simulate load.
-Simulation consists of one or multiple scenarios that will be run in parallel.
-One scenario contain one or multiple steps that are run sequentially.
+A simulation consists of one or multiple scenarios that will be run in parallel.
+One scenario contains one or multiple steps that are run sequentially.
 One simulation is configured to run with a given number of virtual users.
 As a result the tool returns response times (min, max, average, percentiles) and requests per second.
 Internally millisecond is used as a precision for benchmarks.
 Therefore this is not suited for testing systems with less than one millisecond response times.

-Simulation is specified as a Clojure map like this:
+A simulation is specified as a Clojure map like this:

 ```clojure
 {:name "Simulation"